-Well let me set the record straight by saying that in some countries, babies don’t start solids until well after 1.
+Well, let me set the record straight by saying that in some countries, babies don’t start solids until well after 1.
 Even in the United States, this isn’t totally unheard of!
-I’m not condoning this or saying that I agree, but again, I’m just putting into perspective for you.
+I’m not condoning this or saying that I agree, but again, I’m just putting it into perspective for you.

 Moreover, the older your child gets, and the more active they become – with crawling, walking, etc. – the hungrier they are going to be and obviously the more food – milk or otherwise – they are going to want.
 If you are able to maintain the same amount of milk, while gradually increasing their amount of solids to help suppress their appetite, this is the ideal formula for milk vs. solids.
 By the time your child is 1-year, the milk can gradually decrease as the solids continue to increase, eventually weaning your toddler from milk altogether.

-So now that you know the why, let’s go over the when.
-In particularly, the times of day you should try and feed your baby solids.
+So now that you know the why, let’s go over them when.
+In particular, the times of day you should try and feed your baby solids.

 WHAT TIME OF DAY SHOULD YOU GIVE SOLIDS – BEFORE OR AFTER MILK?

 So before we get into the types of solids that you should feed your little, I want to go into the times of day that you should start solids.

 Most people want to know – is it before or after they breastfeed or have formula?

 If your baby isn’t taking to solids very well, it’s logical to give them solids before their milk so that they will have an empty belly and be the most likely to want to eat.
 But again, milk should be your baby’s primary source of nutrients and the solids should just be a “practicing tool”.
 This is why waiting an hour or so after your nurse will allow your baby to regain some of his/her appetites while still ingesting all of the milk that is so important for them at this stage.